ITRS-Group/monitor-merlin/README.md

 GNU sed 4.0.9 or better is required for the install script to be able to modify your naemon configuration files.

+For redundant/distributed installation you also need sudo rights for naemon user to be able to reload the configuration on all your nodes in the cluster.
+The command that needs to be executed 'sudo mon restart'.

 ## Building and installation ##